PKU-MACDLab/IMPC-OB/README.md

 cvxopt         1.3.0
 matplotlib     3.4.3

-## 1. Essential file 'opengjkc.so' Setup
+## 1. Essential file 'opengjkc.so' generation Setup
 IMPC-OB depends on the package [openGJK](https://github.com/MattiaMontanari/openGJK#getting-started) to apply polytope-related calculation.
-As openGJK is wrriten in C++, a conversion from C++ to python is needed.
+As openGJK is written in C++, a conversion from C++ to python is needed.
 This can be done by generating a Python-Binding file called `opengjkc.so`.

 PS: This file must be generated specifically for each different running environment.
 The one provided in IMPC-OB source code is generated based on python 3.9, thus it might not be available for importing in your environment.
 Be sure to manually generate it yourself!